AdrianSeguraOrtiz/GENECI/components/infer_network/GENIE3/README.md

 ## DESCRIPTION

-Given a CSV file with differential expression data, this component infers its gene regulatory network by applying the GENIE3 technique.
+Given a CSV file with time series of gene expression data, this component infers its gene regulatory network by applying the GENIE3 technique.
 Several configurations are possible as a result of the three available regressors: Random Forest regression (RF), Gradient Boosting Machine regression with early-stopping regularization (GBM) or ExtraTrees regression (ET).

 # DOCKER